 Writing business news articles is a great way to boost your readership.
-As much as readers enjoy professional business tips and advice, they still want to keep up with most recent events.
+As much as readers enjoy professional business tips and advice, they still want to keep up with the most recent events.
 News in business is always dynamic and rapid.
 That is truer today than it ever was.
 When writing business news, you get to offer both relevant and updated stories, as well as infer from them the business advice you wish to give your readers.
 That will make your blog of double value to them.
 Readers are usually trying to get as many information from as few sources as possible.

 That realm, however, has become too cluttered just like most fields in the digital world.
-Business related articles are in no shortage.
-And so it is essential, if you are to run a blog of any significance, to keep in mind what readers really look for in business news articles.
+Business-related articles are in no shortage.
+And so it is essential if you are to run a blog of any significance, to keep in mind what readers really look for in business news articles.

 Do Not Focus Too Much on Numbers